 In the case of the defendant, although he was convicted he did not have a history of psychological problems and was classified as a low risk level one sex offender.
 The court said that these factors needed to be taken into account as well.

-IF YOU OR A LOVED ONE HAVE A QUESTION ABOUT A GPS MONITORING DEVICE, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE HAVE QUESTIONS ABOUT GPS MONITORING DEVICES, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.